Service Year: Local and International

 Our Service Year offers local and international service opportunities to students.
-Youthlinc participants have the opportunity to serve two weeks in one of eight Youthlinc international sites: Fiji, Cambodia, Guatemala, Kenya, Madagascar, Nepal, and Thailand.
+Youthlinc participants have the opportunity to serve two weeks in one of eight Youthlinc international sites: Fiji, Cambodia, Peru, Kenya, Nepal, Thailand, Jamaica, and Vietnam.
 To qualify for the international experience, participants must complete 80 hours of local service (40 hours of which must be a main site that provides hands-on service with people) and attend monthly meetings where they are mentored as they take leadership roles both locally and internationally.

 Local Service Directory